mavryk-network/mavryk-protocol/src/bin_testnet_scenarios/README.md

 can becomes very long).

-Alternatively, if you have an octez node available and you want to use the data-dir you can provide the path:
+Alternatively, if you have an mavkit node available and you want to use the data-dir you can provide the path:

 ```
 {
   "protocol": "alpha",
   "network": "https://teztnets.com/weeklynet-2023-MM-DD",
-  "data-dir": /home/.octez-node-weeklynet"
+  "data-dir": /home/.mavkit-node-weeklynet"
 }
 ```
 This also mean that you cannot run scenarios in parallel and need to stop